CedricDViou/cobalt2-compliance/README.md

 Some of these tests require compilation of provided C code (see "Building the tests" below).
 The remaining tests are performed using common open source tools.

+# System requirements

+A single system is needed in the offered configuration, with Linux (and drivers) installed.
+Some basic HPC tuning of the OS could be required to show the hardware capabilities and thus to reach compliance.
+A connection between the two required InfiniBand cards must be present.

+Furthermore, an additional system with sufficient capacity and connectivity to send 9 Gbit/s to any 10GbE port on the offered system is required.

 For a machine to be compliant, all tests must show compliance under the following system settings: